gromacs/gromacs/docs/user-guide/mdp-options.rst

       multidimensional and is defined by mapping each dimension to a pull coordinate index.
       This is only allowed if :mdp-value:`pull-coord1-type=external-potential` and :mdp:`pull-coord1-potential-provider` = ``awh`` for the concerned pull coordinate indices.
-Pull geometry 'direction-periodic' is not supported by AWH.
+Pull geometry 'direction-periodic' and transformation
+      coordinates that depend on time are not supported by AWH.

 .. mdp:: awh-potential